gabrielweyer/ui-tests/README.md

 # UI testing

+Web sites have stepped up their defences against malicious activity.
+As a result I found myself trying to circumvent bot protection which wasn't the intention.
+I'm keeping this repository but I won't be working on it anymore.

 I want to learn how to write UI tests.
 [Selenium WebDriver][selenium-webdriver] seems to be the most commonly used platform.
 I also stumbled upon [Puppeteer][puppeteer] and decided to use both libraries.

 I decided to test [Goodreads][github] as this is one of the few sites I use that does not require Multi-Factor Authentication.